numbas/editor-docs/source/how-do-i.rst

 The majority of the time, substituting raw LaTeX into a question is not the neatest way of achieving what you want.
 It's often possible to achieve the desired effect by good use of the :ref:`simplify <simplification-rules>` command.

-However, if you do need to substitute raw LaTeX code into question text for some reason, the :func:`latex` command is normally what you want.
+However, if you do need to substitute raw LaTeX code into question text for some reason, the :jme:func:`latex` command is normally what you want.

 See `this example question <https://numbas.mathcentre.ac.uk/question/22489/how-to-substitute-randomised-raw-latex-into-question-text/>`__, which shows how different methods of substituting a string into question text end up being displayed.